arpita-das-CUET/Examining-real-life-data-from-Philadelphia-s-Bike-Share-program/README.md

-The data for this project can be found in https://www.rideindego.com/about/data/.
+The data for this project can be found at https://www.rideindego.com/about/data/.